NAISS-Training/NAISS-intro-week/docs/index.md

 The pages contain information about the NAISS introduction training week that will be given by NAISS in early 2026.

+The NAISS introduction training week is aimed at new users of the infrastructure.
+More experienced users, wishing to deepen their understanding of the workings of the systems, are more than welcome to attend our event.
+We offer seven modules distributed over 5 days.
+Each module describes are particular aspect of using a NAISS system.
+You are welcome to choose and pick the modules that best address your existing knowledge, your interest and your requirements.
+For each module we provide a separate description, which should allow you to make an informed choice on the modules you wish to attend.

-The training is open for all current and prospective users of NAISS, from Swedish academia.
+The training is open for all current and prospective users of the NAISS infrastucture.

-The training is divided into modules, which will each cover 3 or 6 hours:
+Each module covers 3 or 6 hours.
+The modules are delivered in English and are held online.

 ## [DAY 1](day1.md)